Synecdoche1/Void-NX/README.md

 Components
 =====

-Atmosphère consists of multiple components, each of which replaces/modifies a different component of the system:
+Vöid consists of multiple components, each of which replaces/modifies a different component of the system:

 * Fusée: First-stage Loader, responsible for loading and validating stage 2 (custom TrustZone) plus package2 (Kernel/FIRM sysmodules), and patching them as needed.
 This replaces all functionality normally in Package1loader/NX Bootloader.
     * Sept: Payload used to enable support for runtime key derivation on 7.0.0.